 Types of cyborgs

-As per a school of thought, humans with any kind of physical attachments, even those using very basic devices such as an artificial cardiac pacemaker or implantable cardioverter-defibrillator to enhance their biological capabilities, can be called cyborgs.
-This is because these devices measure voltage potentials in the body, perform signal processing and can deliver electrical stimuli, which enables the persons to live.
+As per a school of thought, humans with any kind of physical attachment, even those using very basic devices such as an artificial cardiac pacemaker or implantable cardioverter-defibrillator to enhance their biological capabilities, can be called cyborgs.
+This is because these devices measure voltage potentials in the body, perform signal processing, and can deliver electrical stimuli, which enables the persons to live.